Lobo History, Family Crest & Coats of Arms

 The mountainous borders of Spain contain the origins of the prestigious surname Lobo.
 The earliest forms of hereditary surnames in Spain were the patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 Spanish patronymic names emerged as early as the mid-9th century.
 The name Lobo is composed of two elements: the given name Lope, which is itself derived from the Latin word "lopus," which means "wolf," and the Spanish patronymic suffix "-ez."

-Another 173 words (12 lines of text) are included under the topic Early Lobo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) are included under the topic Early Lobo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Lobo Settlers in United States in the 19th Century

 - Juan Lobo, who arrived in America in 1817

 - Josep Manuel Lobo, aged 21, who landed in New Orleans, La in 1827

 - F Lobo, aged 36, who arrived in New Orleans, La in 1829

 - Diego Lobo, who landed in Cartagena in 1835

 - Alonso Lobo, who arrived in Peru in 1850